 Social media can be a wonderful way for businesses to connect with individuals, individuals to connect with businesses and individuals to connect with one another, but it does come with some risks and dangers.
 Specifically, a single social media post can damage your reputation, and not just at the time you post it, but also long into the future.

 Online reputation monitoring is critical for any business that wishes to succeed in today’s highly technical environment.
 It is the way that businesses control what is being said about them, and by who, so that consumers only come across the information about the business that the business wishes them to come across.
 However, this means that the business must be very careful about what they say–and about what they have said in the past.
 After all, what has been posted casually to social media can linger forever, potentially damaging a business’ reputation.
+Even if they can manage to get internet removals on the post in question, the legacy still lingers.
 Obviously this means that a business needs to be exceptionally careful about what they post on social media, but what can they do about posts they’ve made in the past?

 Today, many individuals and businesses recognize the danger in openly stating bold opinions, sharing personal photos and supporting controversial topics.
 Unfortunately, this is often a newer realization, and both individuals and businesses can be surprised when someone manages to find old social media posts that clearly contradict their current image or opinion.
 Politicians are particularly susceptible to this, where even as they build a platform based on a particular view their critics willingly dig up and share old social media posts that clearly state an opposing view.
 Businesses that seek to convey an image of utmost professionalism can be haunted by old social media posts where top executives have made crude or crass statements.
 But does this mean that there is nothing one can do?
 Fortunately, there are ways to safeguard one’s reputation from past social media posts.